-This course will provide students with the knowledge and skills required to analyze web, social network and social media data and to generate key insights using various quantitative methods and other techniques.
-Initially, focus will be given on how to access, manage, and extract data from the web using scraping/crawling tools.
-Students will learn how to perform text mining so as to glean useful information from unstructured text (e.g. tweets, Facebook, blog posts, movies, TV, restaurant reviews and newspaper articles) and to use statistical methods (e.g. Naïve Bayes, Neural Networks, Logistic Regression, Multiple Regression, discriminant analysis, principal components and cluster analysis) in order to analyze the text, to perform sentiment analysis and to build recommendation systems.
-Next, emphasis will be given on key aspects of online advertisement, such as pay per click and search engine optimization.
-Students will learn how to use google analytics and similar tools to track and report website traffic, to measure the conversion rates and to calculate the ROI in a multi-channel marketing environment.
-Finally, students will learn to analyze and describe networks, model the evolution of networks, and apply the network analyses in marketing settings (e.g. for customer profiling, targeting, and trend detection).
+This course will provide students with the knowledge and skills required to analyze web, social network, and social media data and to generate key insights using various quantitative methods.
+Initially, focus will be given on how to access, manage, and extract data from the web using scraping/crawling tools based on python libraries and other tools.
+Students will learn how to perform text mining and extract useful information from text (e.g., tweets, Facebook posts, blog posts, movie reviews and newspaper articles) and to use various machine learning methods to analyze the text, to perform sentiment analysis.
+Next, the students will be exposed to the design of recommendation systems using collaborative filtering techniques.
+Regarding more traditional web analytics tools, students will learn how to use google analytics to track and report website traffic, to measure the conversion rates and to calculate the ROI in a multi-channel marketing environment.
+Emphasis will be also given on key aspects of online advertisement, such as pay per click and search engine optimization.
+Finally, students will learn how to analyze networks, model the evolution of networks, and apply the network analyses in marketing settings (e.g., for customer profiling, targeting, and trend detection).